 Using the Website

 The lantern slides can be browsed individually, within the sub-collections, by location, digital exhibitions, tags, or by using the search tool.
 For each lantern slide there are images that represent four different views of the object, including front and back, the photographic image it contains, and the slide edge with the label.
+Our content can also be searched using DigitalNZ.

 The lantern slides have no known copyright restrictions.
 Files of the digitised lantern slides can be downloaded by right-clicking on the image and selecting 'download'.
 Please note that the images sourced from external collections are subject to the copyright statements of each relevant institution.